INTERMITTENT / REDUCED SCHEDULE LEAVES FAQS

 Mar 24, 2025 | Apr 9, 2025 | 7 |

 Scenario 2: School clerk (non-birthing parent) with different FMLA/CFRA qualifying leave reasons, including bonding with their newborn whose birth date is Dec 2, 2024.
-The first day of FMLA/CFRA leave started Sep 3, 2024; the 12 month period ends Sep 2, 2025.
+Intermittent leave taken within a 12-month period.
+The first day of FMLA/CFRA leave started Sep 3, 2024; the 12-month period ends Sep 2, 2025.

 Leave Reason | Start Date | End Date | Total FMLA/CFRA Leave Days |